benbrastmckie/ModelChecker/README.md

 ### Z3

+Putting Z3 to work in simple and specific applications.

 - [ ] introduction to Z3
   - [ ] identify a range of resources for learning Z3
   - [ ] compile notes with basic facts about Z3 and links to resources